-When Sharon Williams, a sophomore at Northeastern University in Boston, Massachusetts, noticed that none of her Facebook "friends" ever called her, contacted her outside the website, or expressed any interest in her personal life beyond an occasional status "like," she wondered how deep their emotional ties truly ran.
+When Sharon Williams, a sophomore at Northeastern University in Boston, Massachusetts, noticed that none of her Facebook "friends" ever called her, contacted her outside the website, or expressed any interest in her personal life beyond an occasional status "like," she began to wonder how deep their emotional ties truly ran.

-Sharon's Web-savvy classmate Nick Hayes, told her, "Get over it.
+Sharon's Web-savvy roommate, Buddy Solito, told her, "Get over it.
 They're not real friends, they're just Facebook friends."

 Sharon wasn't sure how to respond.